ArticleMarch 9, 2026

 The Active Recall Workflow

-Step 1: Initial Exposure (Passive—Necessary but Insufficient)
+Step 1: Initial Exposure (Passive but necessary)

-• Read the chapter once
+• Read chapter once

-• Watch the lecture video
+• Watch lecture video

 • Take brief notes (don't transcribe everything)